 This greenhouse has a unique design.
 It actually looks like a big box.

-The site gives you detailed instructions, materials list, and pictures to go along with the instructions.
+The site gives you detailed instructions, materials lists, and pictures to go along with the instructions.
 It does not appear to be a difficult project to build.

 Its design is the greatest part of it.
 Sometimes creating A-frame greenhouses can become intimidating to those that are new to the DIY scene.

 This one takes that intimidation factor out of the equation.
 You basically build 4 walls, a door, and a flat roof.
 Then add a door.
 It appears to have plenty of room to do most anything in it that you wish in your homesteading ventures.